What It's Actually Like to Live Inside a 1,700-Year-Old Roman Palace: A Split Local Speaks

 Luka Ice Cream & Cakes

-I don't, usually.
-For us, it's just home.
-About 3,000 people live inside the palace walls — apartments, shops, restaurants.
-People have been living here continuously since Diocletian built it in 305 AD.
+Locals barely explain it — for them, it's just home.
+About 3,000 people live inside the palace walls: apartments, shops, restaurants.
+People have lived here continuously since Diocletian built it in 305 AD.
 When the Roman Empire fell, locals from the destroyed city of Salona moved into the palace and converted it into a town.
 They built houses inside the emperor's halls.
 The cathedral was originally his mausoleum.

-So when tourists say "you live in a palace," I say yes, but my palace has a washing machine from 2019 and unreliable WiFi.
+So yes, it's a palace — but one with a washing machine from 2019 and unreliable WiFi.

 That it's a stopover.
-People come for one night on their way to Hvar or Dubrovnik, see the palace, walk the Riva, and leave.
-That's like eating one olive and saying you've tasted Mediterranean cuisine.
+Most people come for one night on their way to Hvar or Dubrovnik, see the palace, walk the Riva, and leave.
+That's like eating one olive and claiming you've tasted Mediterranean cuisine.

 Not inside the palace.
 The restaurants on the Peristyle and near the Golden Gate are tourist-priced.
-Walk 5-10 minutes to the Varoš or Manuš neighborhoods.
+Walk 5-10 minutes into the Varoš or Manuš neighborhoods.

 Konoba Matejuška: Right on the tiny fishing harbor at the west end of the Riva.
 Grilled fish, black risotto (crni rižoto), and octopus salad.
 Mains €10-16.
 The fishermen are literally behind you.